rickyclarkson/scala-training/Patterns.md

 })
 ```

-We can even match over Arrays:
+We can even match over Arrays and other collections:

 ```scala
 val actual = Array(3, 10, 12)